NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Question:4

 The energy yield in terms of ATP is higher in aerobic respiration than during anaerobic respiration.
-Why is there anaerobic respiration even in organisms that live in aerobic condition like human beings and angiosperms?
+Why is there anaerobic respiration even in organisms that live in aerobic conditions like human beings and angiosperms?

 Answer: